introlab/opentera/docs/Deployment.md

 1. Create nginx configuration file: `sudo nano /etc/nginx/sites-available/opentera`
 2. Copy the `server` section (only) from the `teraserver/python/config/nginx.conf` file.
 3. Edit the `ssl_certificate`, `ssl_certificate_key`, `ssl_client_certificate` to point to your correct SSL setup.
-4. Edit the `include opentera.conf` line with the full path to the `opentera.conf` file, for example: `/home/baseuser/opentera/teraserver/python/config/opentera.conf;`
+4. Edit the `include opentera.conf` and the `include external_services.conf` lines with the full path to the `*.conf` files, for example: `/home/baseuser/opentera/teraserver/python/config/opentera.conf;`
 5. Enable the site by creating a symbolic link into the sites-enabled folder: `sudo ln -s /etc/nginx/sites-available/opentera /etc/nginx/sites-enabled/`
+6. Remove the default nginx config (if needed) that listens to port 80 (`sudo rm /etc/nginx/sites-enabled/default`)

-6. Restart the nginx server: `sudo systemctl restart nginx`
+7. Restart the nginx server: `sudo systemctl restart nginx`

 #### Service configuration
 TO ensure that OpenTera will run automatically and after a reboot, a systemd service can be created.